ben-lawlor-dkit/ftRestSharpAPI/README.md

 # ftRestSharpAPI

-A sample GUI using Rest API calls and responses to display live soccer league tables in a slick borderless Windows Form Application.
+A sample GUI using Rest API calls and responses to display live soccer scores, league tables, fixtures and top scorers in a slick borderless Windows Form Application.

 API calls and response deserialisation is found in ftRestSharpAPI\ftAppForm.cs.